Tellusant/docs/nowcasts-ongoing-analyses/beige-book.md

 <img  src="assets/images/tellusant-fed-beige-book-indexes-2026-04.svg" width="500" alt="Nowcast: Federal Reserve Beige Book key indexes">
 </p>

 Erratic government policies continue to damp growth.
-The Iran war is not reflected in the Beige Book yet.
+The Iran war is reflected in the Beige Book but has a small effect except on inflation.
 <br/>

 ---